scott198989/tictactoe-project/README.md

 ## Contact

-Thank you for checking out my program!
-If you would like to follow me or connect with me on linkedin, you can do so at http://www.linkedin/in/scott-tuschl or if you would like to drop me a line and or check out some of my other projects, you can visit my portfolio site at http://www.scott-tuschl.com
+Thank you for checking out my first major class project!
+If you would like to connect on linkedin you can do so by clicking my linkedin on my GitHub profile page, or if you would like to drop me a line, or check out some of the other projects I have done, you can do so by visiting my portfolio site at https://www.scott-tuschl.com

 Thank you!